 A way to get rid of bacteria in your digestive system is antibiotics (click for my article about probiotics and antibiotics).
-Too bad though, this kills all your bacteria and is not always a 100% effective.
+Too bad though, this kills all your bacteria and is not always 100% effective.
 Making it a bad idea, unless strictly necessary.

-So we’re gonna have to deal with the SIBO a more natural way.
+So we’re gonna have to deal with the SIBO in a more natural way.
 Remember though, if you have physical complaints that are worrying you, always consult your doctor!
 The information I’m providing is not specific to your personal situation.

 Treatment of SIBO is done mostly by ensuring that the stomach acid is getting back to its original acidity and helping your gut recover its proper motility.